Mechanimix

 Plastics Industry

 In the plastics industry, the mechanical properties, transparency and color homogeneity of the final product depend directly on mixing quality.
-We deliver CFD-driven mixing solutions from polymerization reactors to compounding extruders, chemical recycling reactors to additive dispersion.
+From polymerization reactors to compounding extruders, from chemical recycling reactors to additive dispersion, we deliver CFD-driven mixing solutions.

 CFD